ppiasek/Testing_project/README.md

 # What semi works
 - Assertions that verify if correct menu is selected does not work for My Drive and Recent options
 - Assertions that verify if correct menu is selected work only with XPath
+- Login with Selenium in Chrome browser sometimes have the same issue as Firefox browser [Windows / Linux?]

 # Known bugs
 - Selenium tests on Firefox browser are not working due to inability to log into google account [Windows / Linux?]
 - For some reason, selecting user icon cannot be done by class name.
 XPath works well.
+- Pytest does not start due to __init__ in TestBase class.